GITMCode/GITM/srcDoc/index.md

 Download, configure, and run (`gfortran10` is for any gfortran version 10 or higher, for versions 9 and lower just use `-compiler=gfortran`):

+! note
+  The current documentation only applies to the develop branch of GITM.

+  After the seconds line below, run `git checkout develop`

 ```bash
 git clone https://github.com/GITMCode/GITM.git
 cd GITM